prashjet/oss4astro/continuous_integration/README.md

 # Automatically Building and Testing your project in GitHub

-Today we will use *GitHub Actions* to automatically build our Python projects, run the test suites, and display the outputs.
-We'll answer three main questions:
+Today we will use *GitHub Actions* to automatically build our Python project, run the test suite, and display the output.
+By the end of today you should know:

 1. What are GitHub Actions?
 2. How to setup a GitHub Action for a Python project.
 3. How to add a coverage badge to your project.

-Automatically building and testing your project can streamline code development for you and others who contribute to your software.
+Automatically building and testing your project can streamline code development for yourself and other contributors.
 These topics fall under the wider umbrellas of *Continuous Integration* and *Continuous Delivery* (CI/CD).

 ## Example repo